 What is The Local Traffic Committee?

 The Local Traffic Committee (LTC) is primarily a technical review committee.
-It advises Council on traffic control matters that have been referred to the Council.
+It advises Council on traffic control matters that have been referred to Council.
 These matters must be related to prescribed traffic control devices or traffic control facilities for which Council has delegated authority.

 The Committee has 4 formal (voting) members:-